Physical Therapy FAQs

 What do physical therapists actually do?

-When a PT sees a patient for the first time, they examine that individual and develop a plan of care.
-The goal is to promote the patient’s ability to move, reduce pain, restore function, and prevent disability.
-PTs will also work with individuals to prevent loss of mobility by developing fitness- and wellness-oriented programs for healthier and more active lifestyles.
-Therapeutic exercise and functional training are the cornerstones of physical therapist treatment.
+Physical Therapists (PTs) are movement experts.
+When a PT sees a patient/client for the first time, they evaluate that individual and develop a plan of care.
+The goal is to improve quality of life by promoting the patient’s ability to move, reduce pain, restore function, and prevent disability.
+PTs will also work with individuals to develop fitness- and wellness-oriented programs for healthier and more active lifestyles.
+Hands-on care, patient education, prescribed movement, and functional training are the cornerstones of physical therapy treatment.

 What do physical therapist assistants do?

 Physical therapy is only provided by a licensed PT or a PTA under the supervision of a physical therapist.
-You can search for a PT or PTA and;verify that a PT/PTA is licensed.
+You can search for a PT or PTA and verify that a PT/PTA is licensed.
+You can also verify an individual has Compact Privilege.

 Are there areas of specialization?